AhmedGD1/Custom-FSM-for-Godot/README.md

 # 🎮 Finite State Machine for Godot (C#)

 A powerful, feature-rich Finite State Machine library for Godot 4 C# projects.
-This FSM provides an elegant and type-safe way to manage complex state-driven behaviors with support for transitions, events, timeouts, cooldowns, history tracking, and much more.
+This FSM provides an elegant and type-safe way to manage complex state-driven behaviors with support for hierarchical states, transitions, events, timeouts, cooldowns, history tracking, and much more.

 ## ✨ Features

 - **Type-Safe**: Generic implementation using C# enums for state IDs
+- **Hierarchical States**: Full support for nested states with unlimited depth (NEW!)
+- **Smart Transitions**: Automatic child resolution when transitioning to parent states (NEW!)
+- **Type-Based Data Storage**: No boxing for reference types, cleaner API (IMPROVED!)
+- **Comprehensive Manual Control**: Force transitions, validate before transitioning, and more (IMPROVED!)
 - **Flexible Transitions**: Condition-based, event-driven, or time-based transitions
 - **Guards & Conditions**: Pre-validation and transition logic separation
 - **Cooldowns**: Built-in cooldown system for states and transitions